Craig and me, I'm not sure where

 Kev at the finish line.

 Well we did it, Craig, Kevin and I finished the St. George Marathon.
 There was no doubt about Craig and Kevin's abilities, however mine were surely tested.
 Did you hear it rained, yes it rained the whole way.
 We left our hotel room about 4:30 am after a night of unrestful rest and there was a warm drizzle, not too bad though.
 We climbed on our busses and were bussed a very, very long ways to the start line where it was raining, not pouring, not drizzling, just plain rain and wind.
 What is the deal with the events I enter, I think I jinx the weather, see my Vikingman Race Report.
 They were handing out trash bags at the start line and I actually wore mine for probably 7 or 8 miles.
+The good news: It wasn't hot.

 The bad news: It never stopped raining, it shorted out my ipod, ruined my digital camera, and I lost my sunglasses (I think I lost them, they were on top of my head, pulling my trash bag over my head and didn't notice it until too late to look for them.)